Card Tier List for Back 4 Blood: The Best Cards Ranked

 Scar Tissue – Defense Card

-Another underrated card to increase your overall survivability.
+The Back 4 Blood scar tissue is another underrated card to increase your overall survivability.

 Chemical Courage – Offense Card